Above the Noise - My Story of Chasing Calm - E-book - ePub

 He reflects on what it took to make a name for himself in a new country after getting drafted by the Toronto Raptors.
 He recounts the pressure of playing with veteran athletes as a twenty-year-old rookie, and the pain of losing role models.
 And he reveals what it felt like to be traded away from the team that he wanted to play with for the rest of his career.
 From a scared, angry kid to a confident father of five, DeRozan traces his journey to basketball stardom and the forces that honed him into the player-and the slowly healing person-he is today.

-His memoir will encourage anyone who has ever felt alone in their struggles and inspire a new generation of young people to rise above the noise and speak their truth.
+His memoir will encourage anyone who has ever felt alone in their struggles and inspire people to rise above the noise and speak their truth.

 Caractéristiques